In BigchainDB, transactions are used to register, issue, create or transfer things (e.g. assets).

 A CREATE transaction can have one or more outputs.
 Each output has an associated amount: the number of shares tied to that output.
 For example, if the asset consists of 50 oak trees, one output might have 35 oak trees for one set of owners, and the other output might have 15 oak trees for another set of owners.

 Each output also has an associated condition: the condition that must be met (by a TRANSFER transaction) to transfer/spend the output.
 BigchainDB supports a variety of conditions, a subset of the Interledger Protocol (ILP) crypto-conditions.
-For details, see the documentation about Inputs and Outputs.
+For details, see the section about conditions in the IPDB Transaction Spec.

 Each output also has a list of all the public keys associated with the conditions on that output.
-Loosely speaking, that list might be interpreted as the list of “owners.”
+Loosely speaking, that list might be interpreted as the list of "owners."
 A more accurate word might be fulfillers, signers, controllers, or transfer-enablers.
-See BigchainDB Server issue #626.
+See the note about "owners" in the IPDB Transaction Spec.

 A CREATE transaction must be signed by all the owners.
 (If you're looking for that signature, it's in the one "fulfillment" of the one input, albeit encoded.)